venkateswarlu-1767/ONLINE-BOOKSTORE/README.md

-# ONLINE-BOOKSTORE
-📚 ONLINE BOOKSTORE CATEGORY MANAGEMENT SYSTEM (C Programming)

-📄 ABSTRACT

-The Online Bookstore Category Management System is a terminal-based application written in C that allows users to efficiently manage book categories using a tree data structure.
+📚 Online Bookstore Category Management System (C)

-The system supports operations such as adding, displaying, searching, updating, and deleting categories in a hierarchical structure.
-Each category can have multiple subcategories, forming a tree-like representation of a bookstore.

-This project demonstrates core C programming concepts including structures, pointers, recursion, dynamic memory allocation, and tree data structures, making it ideal for academic projects and learning data structures.

-✨ FEATURES

-Core Functionalities
+📌 Overview

+This project is a tree-based category management system implemented in C. It simulates an online bookstore where categories and subcategories can be created, updated, searched, displayed, and deleted.

+The system uses a tree data structure, where:

+Each category is a node

+Each node can have multiple subcategories (children)

+🚀 Features

-➕ Add new categories and subcategories
+➕ Add new categories or subcategories

-🌳 Display category hierarchy in tree format
+📂 Display full category hierarchy (tree structure)

-🔍 Search categories by name
+🔍 Search for a category

-✏️ Update existing category names
+✏️ Update category names

-❌ Delete categories along with their subcategories
+❌ Delete categories (with all subcategories)

-🧠 Uses tree data structure for hierarchical storage

-🖥️ Menu-driven terminal interface

-👨‍💻 Beginner-friendly structured code

-⚡ Fast operations using recursion

-🛠️ TECHNICAL REQUIREMENTS

-System Requirements

-Operating System: Windows / Linux / macOS

-Terminal or Command Prompt

-Minimum RAM: 4 MB

-Software Requirements

-C Compiler: GCC / MinGW / Clang / MSVC

-Code Editor / IDE: VS Code, Code::Blocks, Dev-C++, etc.

-Programming Requirements

-Language: C

-Standard Supported: C89 / C99 / C11

-Header Files Used:

-stdio.h
-stdlib.h
-string.h

-📌 FUNCTIONAL REQUIREMENTS

-User Interface

-Terminal-based CLI

-Menu-driven navigation

-User-friendly prompts and messages

-📚 Category Operations

-➕ Add Category

-Add a new category under an existing parent category

-📋 Display Categories

-Displays all categories in hierarchical (tree) format

-✏️ Update Category

-Rename an existing category

-❌ Delete Category

-Deletes a category and all its subcategories
-🌳 DATA STRUCTURE USED
+🌳 Dynamic memory management using pointers

+🏗️ Data Structure Used

-General Tree
+Tree (General Tree)
 Each node contains:
 Category name

-List of child categories
+List of child nodes

-Number of children
+Count of children

-🔧 DATA MANAGEMENT

-Dynamic memory allocation using malloc()

-Recursive traversal for operations

-Safe deletion using subtree deallocation

-🔄 PROGRAM FLOW

-Menu runs in a loop

-User selects operations

-Tree updates dynamically

-Exit option available

-Displays success/error messages

-💻 SAMPLE OUTPUT
-===== Online Bookstore Menu =====
+🖥️ Menu Options

 1. Add Category
 2. Display Categories
 3. Update Category
 4. Delete Category
 5. Exit

-Enter choice: 1

-Enter parent category: Books

-Enter new category name: Fiction

-Category added successfully!

-Enter choice: 2
+⚙️ How It Works

-Category Tree:
+1. Create Category

+Creates a new category node using dynamic memory allocation.

+2. Add Subcategory

+Adds a new child node under a given parent category.

+3. Display Tree

+Recursively prints the category hierarchy in a structured format.

+Example:

 - Books
   - Fiction
+    - Mystery
+  - Science
   -
-▶️ RUNNING THE PROGRAM

-1️⃣ Compile
+4. Update Category

+Renames an existing category.

+5. Delete Category

+Deletes a category and all its subcategories using recursive memory freeing.

+🧑‍💻 How to Run

+🔹 Using GCC Compiler
-gcc main.c -o bookstore
+gcc bookstore.c -o bookstore

-2️⃣ Run

-Linux / macOS

 ./bookstore

-Windows

-bookstore.exe
+🔹 Using VS Code
+Open the folder in VS Code
+Install C/C++ extension

+Compile:

+gcc bookstore.c -o bookstore

+Run:

+./bookstore
+📂 File Structure
+📁 Online-Bookstore-C
+ ├── bookstore.c
+ └── README.md
+🛠️ Requirements
+C Compiler (GCC recommended)
+Basic knowledge of C and Data Structures
-⚠️ LIMITATIONS
+⚠️ Limitations
 Maximum 10 subcategories per category

-Category names should not contain spaces

-No file storage (data is lost after program exit)
+Uses simple string input (no spaces allowed in names) No file storage (data is lost after program exit)

-🔮 FUTURE IMPROVEMENTS

-📁 Add file handling for persistent storage

-🔎 Improve search (case-insensitive)

-📊 Use dynamic arrays for unlimited children
+🌱 Future Improvements
+Support for spaces in category names
+File handling to save/load data

-🖥️ Develop GUI version
+GUI version
+Unlimited dynamic children using linked lists
+👨‍🎓 Learning Outcomes
+Tree Data Structure
+Recursion
+Dynamic Memory Allocation
+Pointer Handling in C

+📜 License

+This project is for educational purposes and free to use.

 SCREEN SHORTS